realworldocaml/book/book/data-serialization/README.md

 `t_of_sexp` goes to the derived version of the function, rather than being a recursive call.

-Note that, rather than fixing up the invariant, we could reasonably have decided to throw an exception if it was violated.
+Note that, rather than fixing up the invariant, we could have instead thrown an exception if the invariant was violated.
 In any case, the approach we took means that rerunning our test produces a more consistent and sensible result.

 ```ocaml file=examples/correct/test_interval_override_of_sexp/test_interval.ml,part=of_sexp